metalbear-co/mirrord.dev/content/docs/using-mirrord/vscode-extension/index.md

 The extension relies on the standard mirrord CLI binary.

 By default, the extension checks the latest release version and downloads the most up-to-date binary in the background.
-You can disable this behavior in the settings:
+You can disable this behavior in the VSCode settings:
 ```json
 {
   "mirrord.autoUpdate": false
 }
 ```

-You can also pin the binary version in the settings:
+You can also pin the binary version with:
 ```json
 {
   "mirrord.autoUpdate": "3.128.0"